 Clubs at Parkerville

-Before school, every morning, the library is opened at 8.10am and students are invited to come in and read for 20 minutes before the school day begins.
-So, what are the benefits of reading and providing opportunities for students to read?
+Before school, every morning, the library is opened at 8.10am and students are invited to come in and read or construct Lego for 20 minutes before the school day begins.

 - Reading helps improve writing.

-Most mornings at 8.00am, the Footy Club is in full swing on the oval.
-Due to the generosity of parent Byron Lockyer, students can come down and hone their kicking skills or just socialise with other students in a fun atmosphere whilst building some fitness.
+Most mornings at 8.10am, the Basketball or Footy and 4-square Clubs are in full swing either on the basketball courts or on the oval.
+Mr Hall and Mrs Nunn are on duty and students can come down and hone their shooting or kicking skills or just socialise with other students in a fun atmosphere whilst building some fitness.
 The benefits are many:

 - Fine and gross motor development;